chatgpt-web-dev/chatgpt-web/README.en.md

 Q: The content returned is incomplete?

 A: There is a length limit for the content returned by the API each time.
 You can modify the `VITE_GLOB_OPEN_LONG_REPLY` field in the `.env` file under the root directory, set it to `true`, and rebuild the front-end to enable the long reply feature, which can return the full content.
 It should be noted that using this feature may bring more API usage fees.

+## Auth Proxy Mode

+> [!WARNING]
+> This feature is only provided for Operations Engineer with relevant experience to deploy during the integration of the enterprise's internal account management system.
+Improper configuration may lead to security risks.

+Set env `AUTH_PROXY_ENABLED=true` can enable auth proxy mode.

+After activating this feature, it is necessary to ensure that chatgpt-web can only be accessed through a reverse proxy.

+Authentication is carried out by the reverse proxy, which then forwards the request with the `X-Email` header to identify the user identity.

+Recommended for current IdP to use LDAP protocol, using [authelia](https://www.authelia.com)

+Recommended for current IdP to use OIDC protocol, using [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy)

 ## Contributing